-- Briefing with the guide who will go on a trekking with you.
+- Briefing with the guide who will go on trekking with you.

-- Dagexcursion with English speaking guide and private transport in Kathmandu
+- Day trip with English speaking guide and private transport in Kathmandu

 - Transport by private transport to the starting point of the trekking

-- 7 nights in sustainable teahouses along the trails, with 7x breakfast, 7x lunch, 7x dinner (excl. drinks)
+- 7 nights in sustainable teahouses along the trails, with 7x breakfast, 7x lunch, 7x dinner (excluding drinks)

-- English speaking guide during the trekking (his wages, meals, insurance and overnight stays)
+- English speaking guide during the trekking (his salary, meals, insurance and overnight stays)

-- Porter for your main luggage during the trekking (his wages, meals, insurance and overnight stays) - 1 porter per 2 persons - max.
+- Port for your main luggage during the trekking (his wages, meals, insurance and overnight stays) - 1 porter per 2 persons - max.
 18 kg

 - Transport from the end point of the trekking to Namobuddha

 - 1 night in eco-resort in Namobuddha (small cottage), with breakfast